 - 1. Main drain plug

 - 2. Secondary drain plug

 - 8. Allow oil to drain completely.

+- 9. Replace OIL FILTER, see procedure in this subsection.

-- Install NEW sealing washers on oil drain plugs.
+- 10. Install NEW sealing washers on oil drain plugs.

 NOTICE Never use a sealing washer a second time.
 Always replace with a new one.